thoth-tech/handbook/docs/company/reports/t2-2022/splashkit-report.md

 - Commercially releasable game, developed using the Splashkit SDK
 - this game will be easily extendable by future teams.
-- The current collisions used will be updated to use the new Splashkit rectangle rectangle collision function once available to use.
+- The current collisions used will be updated to use the new Splashkit rectangle-rectangle collision function once available to use.

 #### Progress